kiwilisk/floating-average-crypto/README.md

 ### how to use
 * have an AWS Account
 * create an S3 bucket
+* upload currency.json to this bucket and configure individual currencies if necessary
 * provide S3 bucket in the config.properties file as _aws.s3.bucket.name_
 * mvn clean package
 * create a Java 8 Lambda function, provide a SNS topic as Environment Variable _floatingAverageWarningTopic_